jucazyn/jucazyn.github.io/_pages/physics-track.md

   - In a nutshell: rings, domains and fields

 ## 2019/2
-- **Metalogic** taught by Prof. Cezar A. Mortari
+- **Calculus on Manifolds** taught by Prof. Eduardo Tengan (PAM honors course)
-  - In a nutshell: Model Theory, Gödel's theorems, etc.
+  - In a nutshell: differential forms, Stokes' Theorem
 - **Differential Geometry** taught by Prof. Marianna R. Vago
   - In a nutshell: geometry of curves and surfaces
-- **Calculus on Manifolds** taught by Prof. Eduardo Tengan (PAM honors course)
-  - In a nutshell: differential forms, Stokes' Theorem
 - **Introduction to Topology** taught by Prof. Alda D. M. Mortari
   - In a nutshell: metric spaces as topological spaces
+- **Metalogic** taught by Prof. Cezar A. Mortari
+  - In a nutshell: Model Theory, Gödel's theorems, etc.

 ## 2019/1
 - **Set Theory** taught by Prof. Décio Krause
-  - In a nutshell: ZFC and other set theories
+  - In a nutshell: ZFC, other set theories
 - **Group Theory** taught by Prof. Sérgio Tadao Martins
   - In a nutshell: group theory, exact sequences

 ## 2018/2
+- **Linear Analysis** taught by Prof. Paulo M. de Carvalho Neto (PAM honors course)
+  - In a nutshell: analytic tools for differential equations
 - **Discrete Mathematics** taught by Prof. Melissa W. Mendonça
   - In a nutshell: combinatorics, discrete probability
 - **Logic II** taught by Prof. Cezar A. Mortari
   - In a nutshell: First-order Logic
-- **Linear Analysis** taught by Prof. Paulo M. de Carvalho Neto (PAM honors course)
-  - In a nutshell: analytic tools for differential equations

 ## 2018/1 (or *revalidated 2017 courses)
 - ***Introduction to (Modern) Physics** taught by Prof. Eduardo I. Duzzioni
   - In a nutshell: seminar-style course covering some research areas
+- **Fundamentals of Arithmetic** taught by Prof. Alda D. M. Mortari
+  - In a nutshell: elements of Number Theory
 - **Logic I** taught by Prof. Cezar A. Mortari
   - In a nutshell: Propositional Logic
-- **Fundamentals of Arithmetic** taught by Prof. Alda D. M. Mortari
-  - In a nutshell: elements of Number Theory